jart/blink/README.md

 and runs ephemeral programs much faster.
 For further details on the motivations for this tool, please read <https://justine.lol/ape.html>.

-## Caveat Emptor

-Welcome everyone from the Hacker News, Lobsters, and Reddit communities!
-This project is a work in progress.
-Please don't use this for production yet.
-If you try this be sure to calibrate your expectations accordingly.
-Especially if you use multiple threads under heavy processor load.

 ## Getting Started

 We regularly test that Blink is able run x86-64-linux binaries on the